iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___2.2.0/report.md

 > With this software installed, my phone will be dead by morning, every night.
 This has been my experience- nearly every morning this past month I have missed my alarms from my phone because even on a full charge at the time i go to sleep, it will have expired by the time i want to get up.
 I never was exposed to covid in the duration that I had this software installed, so i can't attest to its functionality, other than that it consumed a lot of resources on my phone such that i had to remove it.<br> :date: __2021-04-27 18:20:46__

-> Recent changes made my battery life worst.
-Background battery usage jumped dramatically where it would drain battery overnight while I sleep.
-This was not happening in past.
-In my opinion I think the new additions from last update are causing drain.
-Maybe it is constantly hitting servers to grab statistics.<br> :date: __2021-04-18 18:34:09__

 #### 1-star reviews